matsuikentaro1/delving_into_pubmed_records/README.md

 Project: Delving into PubMed records

 Overview
 This repository contains the R code, data, and results used for the analysis in the study titled "Delving into PubMed records: some terms in medical writing have drastically changed after the arrival of ChatGPT."
-The goal of this project is to analyze trends in PubMed data between 2000 and 2024 using various statistical and predictive methods, including linear mixed-effects models and ARIMA modeling.
+The goal of this project is to analyze trends in PubMed data between 2000 and 2024 using various statistical and predictive methods, including linear mixed-effects models.

 Repository Structure
 - analysis/: Contains the R scripts and outputs related to the analysis.
-  - ARIMA_predictions_results.csv: Results of ARIMA model predictions.
   - FIG1_50_110.png: The upper part of Fig. 1
   - FIG1_-10_50.png: The lower part of Fig. 1
   - merged_data.csv: The merged dataset used for analysis.